 - If the scoring criteria you're creating should be displayed alongside a specific application field, select the application field from the Align this score with a field, otherwise it is simply positioned at the end of the application

-Important: if you align a scoring criteria with a conditional field, it may or may not appear to your reviewers and you'll see the message outlined below.
+Important: if you align a scoring criteria with a conditional field, it may or may not appear to your reviewers.
 Should this be intentional, we recommend utilising the "Mean" calculation within your score set configuration.
 For more details, see: What is the difference between 'Sum' and 'Mean' result calculation?.

 - Provide an Order for the scoring criteria, this simply controls the placement of the scoring criteria on screen for the reviewer, in score matrix and in exports.
 It is optional but advisable to use so you have control of its sequence.